-Ever since our Southern New Year’s Eve party, I’ve been having fun directing my healthifying powers below the Mason Dixon line.
+Ever since our Southern New Year’s Eve party five years ago, I’ve been having fun directing my healthifying powers below the Mason Dixon line.
 One recipe that’s been on my agenda for a while is sweet corn pudding.
-It’s one of those dishes that seems unnecessarily artery clogging, when it can potentially come together with just a few good quality ingredients.
+It’s one of those dishes that seems unnecessarily artery clogging, when it can potentially come together with just a few ingredients.

-Corn pudding is weirdly something I’m used to eating around the holidays.
+Corn pudding is weirdly something I’m used to eating around the holidays, despite my culture leading more towards latkes than puddings.
 My friend’s mom used to serve it at her Christmas party, and in the days before I was gluten-free, I used to inhale platefuls of it.

-To make the pudding, I used almond milk and coconut oil instead of butter (using this brand), and then made the batter gluten-free by using a combination of organic cornmeal and cornstarch.
-I’m not sure if it would have mattered what I used though, because the corn was so sweet and delicious, nothing else really mattered.
+To make the pudding dairy-free, I used almond milk and coconut oil instead of butter, and then made the batter gluten-free by using a combination of organic cornmeal and cornstarch.
+I’m not sure if it would matter what you use if the corn is sweet and delicious–so invest your money there.